rclone/rclone/vfs/vfs.md

     --vfs-cache-poll-interval duration     Interval to poll the cache for stale objects (default 1m0s) --vfs-write-back duration              Time to writeback files after last use when using cache (default 5s)

-If run with !-vv! rclone will print the location of the file cache.
-The files are stored in the user cache file area which is OS dependent but can be controlled with !--cache-dir! or setting the appropriate environment variable.
+If run with `-vv` rclone will print the location of the file cache.
+The files are stored in the user cache file area which is OS dependent but can be controlled with `--cache-dir` or setting the appropriate environment variable.

-The cache has 4 different modes selected by !--vfs-cache-mode!.
+The cache has 4 different modes selected by `--vfs-cache-mode`.
 The higher the cache mode the more compatible rclone becomes at the cost of using disk space.

-Note that files are written back to the remote only when they are closed and if they haven't been accessed for !--vfs-write-back! seconds.
+Note that files are written back to the remote only when they are closed and if they haven't been accessed for `--vfs-write-back` seconds.
 If rclone is quit or dies with files that haven't been uploaded, these will be uploaded next time rclone is run with the same flags.

-If using !--vfs-cache-max-size! or !--vfs-cache-min-free-size! note that the cache may exceed these quotas for two reasons.
-Firstly because it is only checked every !--vfs-cache-poll-interval!.
+If using `--vfs-cache-max-size` or `--vfs-cache-min-free-size` note that the cache may exceed these quotas for two reasons.
+Firstly because it is only checked every `--vfs-cache-poll-interval`.
 Secondly because open files cannot be evicted from the cache.
-When !--vfs-cache-max-size! or !--vfs-cache-min-free-size! is exceeded, rclone will attempt to evict the least accessed files from the cache first. rclone will start with files that haven't been accessed for the longest.
+When `--vfs-cache-max-size` or `--vfs-cache-min-free-size` is exceeded, rclone will attempt to evict the least accessed files from the cache first. rclone will start with files that haven't been accessed for the longest.
 This cache flushing strategy is efficient and more relevant files are likely to remain cached.

-The !--vfs-cache-max-age! will evict files from the cache after the set time since last access has passed.
+The `--vfs-cache-max-age` will evict files from the cache after the set time since last access has passed.
 The default value of 1 hour will start evicting files from cache that haven't been accessed for 1 hour.
 When a cached file is accessed the 1 hour timer is reset to 0